Which of the following factors does NOT influence price elasticity of demand?

 Prepare for the Fundamentals Domain - Economics Exam with comprehensive resources including multiple choice questions, detailed explanations, and practice flashcards.
 Ensure success in your economics test!

-The price elasticity of demand measures how sensitive the quantity demanded of a good is to a change in its price.
-Certain factors critically determine this sensitivity.
+The correct answer identifies that the color of the packaging of a good does not influence its price elasticity of demand.
+Price elasticity of demand measures how sensitive the quantity demanded of a good is to a change in its price.

 Subscribe